temuller/piscola/docs/examples/advanced_example.rst

 Exploring fitting parameters
 ############################

 In here we will see in more detail the different functionality PISCOLA incorporates.
 As a reminder, PISCOLA looks for the supernova file in the directory called :code:`data` under the working directory.
-Always remember to use :code:`sn.normalize_data()` so PISCOLA converts all fluxes to physical units.
-This line is run explicitly so the user can understand what the code is doing "under the hood".
 We can plot the data in magnitude or flux space:

 .. code:: python

 	import piscola

 	sn = piscola.call_sn('03D1au', directory='data')

-	sn.normalize_data()
 	sn.plot_data(plot_type='mag')

 .. image:: advanced_example/lcs.png